nathansomavarapu/ssd/README.md

 ## Testing

 python ssd_eval.py runs the model over all of the images in samples/test_images with nms.
-Here are a couple examples:
+Here are a couple examples, I forgot to add the classifications:

 ![alt text](samples/pred_images/pred_0.png)
 ![alt text](samples/pred_images/pred_1.png)